Harris wants to fine companies that pay men more than women

 “We’ve let corporations hide their wage gaps, but forced women to stand up in court just to get the pay they’ve earned.
 It’s time to flip the script and finally hold corporations accountable for pay inequality in America,” the campaign said.

 The equal pay plan is the latest proposal from Harris, who has been seeking a break-out moment in a crowded field of Democrats seeking the party’s nomination.
 Earlier, she outlined a plan that would raise pay for teachers nationwide, and she has also focused on housing affordability.
-However, she has lagged behind Massachusetts Sen. Elizabeth Warren, who has been the policy pace-setter among the Democratic field.
+However, she has lagged behind Massachusetts Sen. Elizabeth Warren , who has been the policy pace-setter among the Democratic field.

 In Harris’s equal-pay plan, the campaign says, companies would be prohibited from asking about prior salary history as part of their hiring process, banned from using forced arbitration agreements in employment contracts for pay discrimination matters, and would be required to allow employees to freely discuss their pay.
 They would also be required to report the share of women who are among the company’s top earners, the total pay and total compensation gap that exists between men and women, regardless of job titles, experience and performance.